alielw/APS-NGS-day1-PM/README.md

         qrsh

-* Make a new folder in your align folder in fastdata
+* Make a new folder in your align folder in fastdata.
+Remember to change $USER to your username.

         mkdir /fastdata/$USER/align/ref
         cd /fastdata/$USER/align/ref

-* Copy the reference genome to this folder
+* Copy the reference genome to this new folder

         cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2020/NGS_data/Reference/Hmel2.fa /fastdata/$USER/align/ref

 * Index the genome

-        bowtie2-build Hmel2.fa Hmel2
+        hisat2-build -f Hmel2.fa Hmel2

 This commands takes around five minutes to finish.
-While this is running, move onto section two to familiarise yourself with Tophat and prepare your command to map reads to the reference genome.
-When `bowtie2-build` has finished you can then run Tophat.
+While this is running, move onto section two to familiarise yourself with HISAT2 and prepare your command to map reads to the reference genome.
+When `hisat2-build` has finished you can then run HISAT2.

 ## 2. Align RNA-seq reads to reference

-Map RNA-seq reads to a reference genome using [Tophat2](https://ccb.jhu.edu/software/tophat/index.shtml).
+Map RNA-seq reads to a reference genome using [HISAT2](https://ccb.jhu.edu/software/hisat2/manual.shtml).

- * **Map reads to genome with Tophat2**
+ * **Map reads to genome with HISAT2**

-        >tophat2 reference_genome_db sample1_1.fq sample1_2.fq
+        >hisat2 reference_genome forward.fastq reverse.fastq

-There are many different mapping parameters you can specify, see [here](https://ccb.jhu.edu/software/tophat/manual.shtml).
-While it is often suffient to run Tophat2 with default settings, there are a number of parameters that should be considered:
+There are many different mapping parameters you can specify, see [here](https://ccb.jhu.edu/software/hisat2/manual.shtml).
+While it is often suffient to run HISAT2 with default settings, there are a number of parameters that should be considered:

-**--mate-inner-dist** This is the expected (mean) inner distance between mate pairs.
-For, example, for paired end runs with fragments selected at 300bp, where each end is 50bp, you should set -r to be 200.
-The default is 50bp.
-You can obtain this information from the sequencing centre.

-**--solexa-quals or --solexa1.3-quals** You need to specify the quality score system of your data. --solex-quals tells Tophat to use the Solexa scale for quality values in FASTQ files. --solexa1.3-quals specifies that quality scores are encoded in Phred-scaled base-64.
-Use this option for FASTQ files from pipeline 1.3 or later.

-**--num-threads** Use this many threads to align reads.
-The default is 1.

-**--library-type** The default is unstranded (fr-unstranded).
-Can specify fr-firststrand or fr-secondstrand.

-**--GTF** Supply TopHat with a set of gene model annotations and/or known transcripts, as a GTF 2.2 or GFF3 formatted file.
-If this option is provided, TopHat will first extract the transcript sequences and use Bowtie to align reads to this virtual transcriptome first.
-Only the reads that do not fully map to the transcriptome will then be mapped on the genome.
-The reads that did map on the transcriptome will be converted to genomic mappings (spliced as needed) and merged with the novel mappings and junctions in the final tophat output.
+**-q** Reads are FASTQ files.
+FASTQ files usually have extension .fq or .fastq.
+FASTQ is the default format.

+**--dta/--downstream-transcriptome-assembly** Report alignments tailored for transcript assemblers including StringTie.
+With this option, HISAT2 requires longer anchor lengths for de novo discovery of splice sites.
+This leads to fewer alignments with short-anchors, which helps transcript assemblers improve significantly in computationa and memory usage.
+You must specify this option when running StringTie after HISAT2 to quantify gene expression.

+**-S path** File to write SAM alignments to.
+By default, alignments are written to the "standard out" or "stdout" filehandle (i.e. the console).

 **-p**  Use this many threads to align reads.
 The default is 1.

+**--phred33** Input qualities are ASCII chars equal to the Phred quality plus 33.
+This is also called the "Phred+33" encoding, which is used by the very latest Illumina pipelines.

+**--met-file path** Write hisat2 metrics to file <path>.
+Having alignment metric can be useful for debugging certain problems, especially performance issues.
+See also: --met.
+Default: metrics disabled.

 The following two parameters should be specified if it is necessary to obtain very accurate and specific mapping data.
 A pair of reads that align with the expected relative mate orientation and range of distances between mates is said to align “concordantly”.
 If both mates have unique alignments, but the alignments do not match paired-end expectations (i.e. the mates aren’t in the expected relative orientation, or aren’t within the expected distance range, or both), the pair is said to align “discordantly”.
 Discordant alignments may be of particular interest, for instance, when seeking structural variants.

 **--no-discordant** For paired reads, report only concordant mappings.

-**--no-mixed** For paired reads, only report read alignments if both reads in a pair can be mapped (by default, if TopHat cannot find a concordant or discordant alignment for both reads in a pair, it will find and report alignments for each read separately; this option disables that behavior).
+**--no-mixed** For paired reads, only report read alignments if both reads in a pair can be mapped.
+By default, when hisat2 cannot find a concordant or discordant alignment for a pair, it then tries to find alignments for the individual mates.
+This option disables that behavior.

-Tophat outputs a BAM file with the alignment information for each read (accepted_hits.bam).
+HISAT2 outputs a SAM file with the alignment information for each read.

 ## b.
 PRACTICAL ACTIVITY

 Map RNA-seq reads to the reference genome.
 This practical will illustrate the effect of different parameters on the stringency of mapping.
 In particular, we will focus on the effect of `**no-mixed**`.
 In some cases, such as for SNP calling, we may want to ensure that mapping is particularly stringent and that we have high confidence a read is correctly aligned.
 We can ensure higher confidence in our mapping by specifying `no-mixed`, which means that a read is only reported if both pairs align to the reference.
-You will compare mapping statistics between two Tophat runs, one with `no-mixed` and one without.
-This activity will comprise part of the course assessment.
+You can compare mapping statistics between two Tophat runs, one with `no-mixed` and one without.

 You should submit these commands as jobs to ShARC.
 Our data is paired end, strand-specific and has quality scores in phred33 format.
 We will focus on one individual (60A).